pestphp/docs/datasets.md

 ---

-After mastering the use of datasets for testing, the next step is to explore "Test Filtering".
-This feature allows you to efficiently run specific tests based on criteria like test name, dirty files, etc: [Filtering Tests →](/docs/filtering-tests)
+After becoming skilled at utilizing datasets for testing, the next crucial step is to gain an understanding of how to test for exceptions.
+This involves verifying that your code behaves correctly and throws appropriate exceptions when it encounters unexpected or erroneous input: [Exceptions →](/docs/exceptions)